Kyogle

 Kyogle (/kaɪoʊɡəl/) is a town in the Northern Rivers region of northern New South Wales, Australia.
 It falls within the local government area of Kyogle Council.
 At the 2021 census, Kyogle had a population of 2,804.
 Kyogle is known as a "gateway" to many national parks including Border Ranges National Park and Toonumbar National Park.

 History

 It was founded in the 1830s as a lumber camp, and is located 758 km north of Sydney, 32 km north of Casino on the Summerland Way close to the Queensland border.
 It also lies on the banks of the Richmond River.
 It is the seat of its own shire.

-The meaning of the name Kyogle is adapted from the Bundjalung word ‘kaiou-gal’ meaning ‘place of the bush turkey” which is a fast long-legged running bird.
+The origin of the name of Kyogle is contested with two main theories as to its origin.
+The primary theory is that the name is adapted from the Bundjalung word gayugul meaning ‘native companion/brolga' and that this reflects the prevalence of them in the area.
+The second theory is that the name is derived from the Bundjalung word kaiou-gal which has two alternative definitions proposed; one is the ‘place of the bush turkey' and the other is 'turkey's egg'.

-The bush turkey, or brush turkey, is a common theme in Kyogle and this is reflected in the construction of the "Big Bush Turkey" and that the Kyogle Rugby League Football Club is known as the Kyogle Turkeys.
+It is due to this that the bush turkey is a common theme in Kyogle and this is reflected in the construction of the "Big Bush Turkey" and that the Kyogle Rugby League Football Club is known as the Kyogle Turkeys.